 - Easy Hiking On 14 Miles Of Forest Trails.

 Getting to Empire Mine Park: Located just 7 miles south of Nevada City.

-There aren’t any RV parks nearby, but there are plenty of places to stay near Empire Mine State Park.
+There aren’t any RV parks nearby, but plenty of places to stay near the Empire Mine State Park.
 Use these tips for staying at campsites around the park.